 If you select this option, the monitor will connect exclusively over IPv6.
 If checked, verify that you entered either an FQDN or an IPv6 address.

-Once complete, click Save Changes.
+Once complete, click Save probe.
 The new PING monitor appears in your list of monitors used.

-To complete the setup process, you must connect the monitor to an answer to automatically change the “up” metadata to reflect the status of the monitor.
-That is, when the tested host meets the "up" conditions, it will change the metadata to up=true.
+To complete the setup process, you must connect the monitor to an answer to automatically change the “up” metadata to reflect the monitor's status.
+When the tested host meets the "up" conditions, it will change the metadata to up=true.
 If the tested host does not meet the "up" conditions, the metadata is automatically changed to up=false.

 Under DNS > Zones, navigate to the zone and record upon which you want to attach the monitor.
 Then, click into the record to view associated answers.